 Student Responsibility Guide

-Please complete the Student Responsibility Guide form below prior to admission to Southeast Tech.
+Please complete the Student Responsibility Guide form below prior to admission to a Southeast Tech Online program.

 - Knowledge of Internet use including browsing, searching, and web page navigation.